Wage protest for unemployment insurance benefits

 Have questions about unemployment benefit appeals?
 Find more information here.

-If you don't agree with a decision made by the UC Service Center or an Appeals Referee, you can ask for another review.
-You can send a letter or a form by mail to the address on the decision, or fax your appeal to the number on the decision.
+If you don't agree with a decision made by the UC Service Center or an Appeals Referee, you can ask for another review by filing an appeal.
+You can file an appeal in the UC system.
+You can send a letter or a form by mail to the address on the decision, or fax your appeal to the fax number on the decision.

-You can also email your appeal to UCAppeals@pa.gov for Service Center decisions or UCBoardAppeals@pa.gov for Referee decisions.
+You can also email your appeal to UCAppeals@pa.gov if you disagree with a Service Center decision or UCBoardAppeals@pa.gov if you disagree with a Referee decisions.
 But be careful, sending information by email is not very secure.

 To appeal a UC Service Center decision, you must do so within 21 days of the notice.
 The deadline is also on the notice.